jbtiglao/notabilis/README.md

   2. When the Get Started button is clicked, the notes page is opened.

-  3. The notes page have existing notes listed in the left-hand column.
+  3. The notes page has existing notes listed in the left-hand column.
 There are empty fields to enter a new note title and the note’s text in the right-hand column.

 ![Image4_note_page_with_notes](https://user-images.githubusercontent.com/94569484/159151672-1bc8727c-7369-418c-9e30-9011072e4315.png)